fede99ff/DM_project/README.md

 - an **ER schema** for MySQL
 - a **document-based schema** for MongoDB and then loaded on the respective DB.
-- Notice that by getting the dataset from kaggle, it may happen that in the loading process some entry may cause some problems with foreign key.
-To solve this one can open the csv file and remove the entry with the id that cause the conflict.

 For the comparison instead the matric to evaluate the performance of the DBs on this dataset are:
 - data loading time